s-manguy/projects/webdesign/puppy_website/README.md

-# Realize a mobile app mick-up for a dogs haven with AdobeXD
+# Realize a mobile app mock-up for a dogs haven with AdobeXD
 This project is the [activity](https://openclassrooms.com/fr/courses/3014016-realisez-la-maquette-d-une-application-mobile-avec-adobe-xd/6732391-entrainez-vous-sur-la-maquette-puppy) of the Laurène Castor's course [Réalisez la maquette d'une application mobile avec AdobeXD](https://openclassrooms.com/fr/courses/3014016-realisez-la-maquette-d-une-application-mobile-avec-adobe-xd) published on the OpenClassrooms platform.

 ## Objectives: